AirshipCMS/Docs/02-Quickstart-Guide.md

 </ul>
 <div>
 ```
+Items in the list are the variable names for properties that can be rendered on the template you are rendering.
+The items inside the `fields` property correspond to fields that were added to the _root_ page in Airship CMS.

 ### Render content.
 To render content managed by Airship CMS, add markup with the exact variable name listed in the `{{{help}}}` list, contained by double curly braces.
 Example for the _root.html_ template: